Contemporary Ballet

 - Influences on your current dance work and artistic goals

-- Career aspirations and experiences desired to reach them
+- Career aspirations and experiences desired to reach your goals

-- How you envision this program impacting your vision of yourself as an artist
+- How you envision this program shaping your artistic identity

 3. Résumé/C.V.